 What mail is delivered to a service address?

-Only official government mail and legal notices for the attention of the address holder are delivered to the service address, however, you may use the same address as a service address, registered office and general contact address.
+Only official government mail and legal notices for the attention of the address holder are delivered to the service address.
+However, you may use the same address as a service address, registered office, and general contact address or business address.

 Can I use a PO Box as a service address?

-Yes, you can use a PO Box as long as you provide Companies House will the full postal address, including the postcode, and that someone is physically at said address (i.e. not a post office).
-Simply using a PO Box number is not acceptable.
+You can use a PO Box as long as you can provide Companies House with the full postal address (including building number, street address, and postcode) of the building in which the PO box is situated.
+Simply using a PO Box number is not permitted

-Can my service address be anywhere in the world?
+Can service addresses be anywhere in the world?

-Yes, unlike a registered office, there are no restrictions to the geographical location of a service address.
-It can be anywhere in the world but you must provide the full postal address for Companies House.
+Unlike a registered office, there are no restrictions to the geographical location of service addresses.
+This means that your service address can be anywhere in the UK or abroad.

 Do company secretaries require a service address?

-Yes, company secretaries are legally required to have one.
+Yes, company secretaries are legally required to have service addresses.

 Do shareholders and guarantors require service addresses?